Skip to Content

 Can You Get Rid of German Cockroaches on Your Own?

-Light, early infestations may respond to carefully applied baits and targeted sanitation, but established German cockroach problems usually require professional help.
+Light, early infestations may respond to carefully placed baits and targeted sanitation, but established German cockroach problems usually require professional help.
 Because they hide so well and reproduce quickly, it’s easy to underestimate how many are present.

 When to Call a Professional